 Explores human cognitive and psychosocial development across the lifespan.
 Covers theories, methodologies, and research findings using a lifespan approach, which examines continuity and change from conception to death and the interaction of biological, psychological, and social aspects of development.
-Prerequisite: TPSYCH 100.
+Prerequisite: either TPSYCH 100 or PSYCH 101.

 NOTE: EITHER THE FIRST OR SECOND EDITION OF THE TEXTBOOK IS FINE FOR THIS CLASS.